F5Networks/f5-declarative-onboarding/contributing/process_release.md

 * git push origin
 * Go to the DO schedule in the `atg-build` project.
   * Ping the Teams "AS3-DO General" channel to not push anything to the develop/release branch, until after pipeline is complete.
 Additionally, please provide a link to the pipeline as an edit or follow up comment, for other's convenience.
-  * Make sure the `gitBranch` CI/CD variable is set to the develop/release branch.
+  * Make sure the schedule's `gitBranch` CI/CD variable is set to the develop/release branch.
+NOTE: Do NOT change the variable back until after the pipeline completes
   * Run the schedule.
 This will:
     * Update and commit the build number in `package.json` and `package-lock.json` and commit those changes.
     * Tag the appropriate branch with the updated version (e.g. v1.13.0-4).
 The tag will kick off a DO pipeline with integration tests.